-Before installing the bamboo be sure to fill any holes or cracks in the concrete slab with a concrete leveling compound applied with a trowel.
+Before installing bamboo flooring over concrete, be sure to fill any holes or cracks in the concrete slab with a concrete leveling compound applied with a trowel.
 Once this compound is completely dry, sweep your floor well to remove any remaining dirt and debris.

 Clean Your Slab, Make it Level

-Your concrete slab may be cured but that doesn’t necessarily mean it’s clean, so before you do anything else, give it a thorough sweeping or vacuuming to get up any dust and debris.
-Depending on how dirty your slab is you may have to give it a good scrub with soap and water.
-If you should find you need to scrub it just be sure to give it another 24 hours to dry before installation.
-Most importantly, you will want to ensure that your slab is level before installation, whether through the use of self-leveling compound, or grinding down bumps.
+Your concrete slab may be cured, but that doesn’t necessarily mean it’s clean.
+So before you do anything else, please give it a thorough sweeping or vacuuming to get up any dust and debris.
+Depending on how dirty your slab is, you may have to give it a good scrub with soap and water.
+If you need to scrub it, give it another 24 hours to dry before installation.
+Most importantly, your slab must be level before installation, whether through the use of a self-leveling compound or from grinding down bumps.

 Determine Your Starting Point

-Don’t start spreading glue all over your floor until you determine the best starting point in relation to any step downs where stair nosings may be needed, and other site-specific considerations related to moldings and flooring plank direction.
+Don’t start spreading the glue all over your floor until you determine the best starting point about any step-downs where stair nosings may be needed and other site-specific considerations related to moldings and flooring plank direction.
 If you’re gluing down the floor and decide to take a break longer than 6 hours or continue the next day, remember not to leave glue too far out under the last plank.
-Because when you come back to start gluing planks in the next day, if the glue is too far out from the bottom of the plank, you won’t be able to slide the next plank in to continue your installation!
-Also, keep in mind that wood and bamboo flooring planks are *usually* laid parallel to the longest run in the installation.
+Because when you come back to start gluing planks the next day, if the glue is too far out from the bottom of the plank, you won’t be able to slide the next plank in to continue your installation!
+And keep in mind that wood and planks are *usually* laid parallel to the longest run in the installation.

 Starting Spreading the Adhesive